 You may also want to go to your boss and ask for the same feedback.
 If you are a manager, you might even want to collect feedback from your employees.
-If you show that you are going to collect constructive criticism from other people, you can go a long way toward making yourself less sensitive.
+If you show that you will collect constructive criticism from other people, you can make yourself less sensitive.

 When you collect feedback, you need to make sure you respond appropriately.
 Remember that people are not trying to attack you as a person when they are providing feedback.
-Instead, they are simply trying to target behaviors that they think need to be changed.
-They think these behaviors need to be changed because they could make you better at whatever it is you are doing.
+Instead, they are simply trying to target behaviors they think need to be changed.
+They think these behaviors need to be changed because they could make you better at whatever you are doing.

 7. Understand That You Are Not the Center of the Universe

 This means that people may not be as invested in you as you think.
 Even though this can be difficult to understand, this also means that constructive criticism, not responding quickly, and not placing you at the top of their priority list is not a sign of hate.
-It simply means they treat you the same way as they do any other student, team member, colleague, or friend.
+It simply means they treat you the same way as any other student, team member, colleague, or friend.

 Remember that most people are too busy thinking about their own struggles and problems.
 As a result, if you perceive something as a negative reaction, it probably wasn't intentional.
 If they did something negative, they probably weren't thinking about you at all.

 8. Have Patience

 Then, you need to have patience with other people as well.
 Take a deep breath before you react to something.
 Give the other person the chance to respond.
 Do not assume they are simply ignoring you.

 You also need to have patience with your family members as well.
 You are going to spend a lot of time with your family members.
 Therefore, you need to be patient with them.
 Understand that they are going to make mistakes as well.
 Just as you are not perfect, nobody else is perfect as well.
 As a result, you need to be patient with other people.

-Final Thoughts on How To Be Less Sensitive
+Final Thoughts on How to Be Less Sensitive